 This spring is an especially exciting time with the launch of my new book Basic to Brilliant: The Definite Guide to Transforming Your People Practices.
 As a playbook for the small to mid-size enterprise, the book provides the roadmap leaders need to take their organizations to the next level through workplace innovation.
 Bringing a book to market is a monumental feat, as I’ve found out, so why go the distance with such a pursuit?

-Beyond the framework, I also wanted to show how these strategies, tactics, whatever we call them, unfold in the everyday work of a shining group of companies who are exemplars in their brilliant approach.
-I wanted to show how their leaders employ practical strategies and mind-sets that allow them to accelerate business performance through their people.
+Beyond the framework, I believed it was important to demonstrate how these strategies, tactics, whatever we call them, unfold in the everyday work of a representative group of companies who are exemplars in their brilliant approach.
 What they do is accessible to organizations everywhere.
 Hearing their stories was not only inspirational, it was proof that the more brilliant approaches lead to transformational results.

 The core content of the book was seeded through my regular blog posts on these topics over the last few years and recast into the context of the basic to brilliant framework.
 My intent now is that the book is a starting point – a big one at that – as additional resources, tools, and learning events will be developed in the coming months and years.